 Kiffin: Texas Tech player spit, possibly used racial slur

-HOUSTON (AP) Mississippi coach Lane Kiffin said a Texas Tech player spit on one of his players and possibly used a racial slur Wednesday night in the Texas Bowl.
+HOUSTON — Mississippi coach Lane Kiffin said a Texas Tech player spit on one of his players and possibly used a racial slur Wednesday night in the Texas Bowl.

 A scrum between the teams came after Ole Miss’ Dayton Wade fumbled early in the fourth quarter and Texas Tech recovered.
 There was pushing and shoving between players and Ole Miss player Jordan Watkins was given a personal foul penalty.